How To Crate Train Your Dog

 - The crate should be just big enough for your dog to stand up and turn around in, no larger.
 If the crate is too big, block off a portion in the back.

-- Use the leash to help guide your dog into the crate.
-Any attempt to enter the crate should be rewarded with a treat.
-Leaving the crate door open, keep rewarding your dog each time your dog goes deeper inside the crate.
-Once your dog is inside the crate, reward and then close the crate door.
-Delay opening the door by 2-10 min each day after that.
-Each time your dog goes into the crate, say "go to crate" in a calm happy voice.
+- Use a leash to help guide your dog into the crate.
+Any attempt to enter the crate should be rewarded with praise and a treat.
+Leaving the crate door open, say "crate" in a calm happy voice and keep rewarding your dog each time your dog goes deeper inside the crate.
+Once your dog stays inside the crate, praise and reward, then close the crate door.
+Repeat this several times before crating up for the night.

-- Aside from "go to crate", stop talking to your dog 10 min before and after crating.
+- Aside from "crate", don't talk to your dog before and after crating.
 This makes the crate unemotional.

 - Never close or open the crate door unless your dog is calm and quiet.
 Discourage and do not give in to any crying, whining, or barking or you will teach your dog that this behavior gets him out.
 Dogs who are exercised and socialized daily accept the crate much easier than those who don't.